basho/basho_docs/source/languages/en/riakcs/tutorials/fast-track/Building-a-Local-Test-Environment.md

 sudo dpkg -i <stanchion-package.deb>
 ```

-Replace `<stanchion-package.deb>` with the actual file name for the package you are installing.
+Replace `<stanchion-package.deb>` with the actual filename for the package you are installing.

 ### Step 3: Set service configurations and start the services